 The owner who first planned the work will usually be responsible for costs associated with the Award but the surveyor may decide that they should be apportioned where there are benefits to other parties.

 This is settled by agreement.
 If there is a dispute, it will be covered by the Award.

 Access must be provided, under the Act, for party wall works.

 The Act will apply in certain circumstances to excavations, foundations and underground construction within 6 metres of a neighbouring building.

 Points to consider regarding negotiations

 - By far the best way of settling any point of difference is by friendly discussion with your neighbour.

 - If you have an agreement, make sure you tell your solicitor before you try to sell your house.
-Your formal title may need to be changed at the Land Registry or may be the situation should be declared to prospective buyers to avoid future problems;
+Your formal title may need to be changed at the Land Registry or may be the situation should be declared to prospective buyers to avoid future problems.

-- An agreement with your adjoining owner does not remove the possible need to apply for planning permission or to comply with building regulations;
+- An agreement with your adjoining owner does not remove the possible need to apply for planning permission or to comply with building regulations.

-- You cannot stop someone from exercising the rights given to them by the Act, but you may be able to influence how and at what times the work is done;
+- You cannot stop someone from exercising the rights given to them by the Act, but you may be able to influence how and at what times the work is done.

 - If it is you who wishes to take action, and then take a pragmatic approach to any work that may have an impact on an adjoining property.
 Follow the correct procedure and secure in advance an official agreement with all relevant parties.
 That saves delay in your project if someone complains.